jameslikeslinux/puppet-nest/README.md

 ## Overview

 This is a standard [Puppet module](https://www.puppet.com/docs/puppet/latest/modules_fundamentals.html) that provides all the configuration, data, and orchestration needed to build and maintain the [Nest distribution](https://james.tl/projects/nest/).
-It is also a [Bolt project](https://www.puppet.com/docs/bolt/latest/projects.html) for operational support and a [control repo](https://www.puppet.com/docs/pe/latest/control_repo.html) for desired state management.
+It's also a [Bolt project](https://www.puppet.com/docs/bolt/latest/projects.html) for operational support and a [control repo](https://www.puppet.com/docs/pe/latest/control_repo.html) for desired state management.

 ## Usage